 Manny Metaxotos, Storata AI Practice Lead

-To date Microsoft stats ensuring security, scalability and ease of build, 2026.
+Microsoft AI Foundry — engineered for security, scalability, and ease of build, 2026.

 Most Australian businesses are preparing for the AI that exists today.
 Storata is already building for the AI that is coming.